 The woman, of course, was J.K.
 Rowling, self-promoting Harry Potter and The Philosopher’s Stone, published by an unknown press for a $1500 advance and an initial run of 1000 copies.
 Rowling spent the first year hawking it herself while getting a post-graduate certificate that would allow her to teach in Scotland (she had been teaching abroad, where it was unnecessary).

-Can you believe it’s been over fifteen years since Harry Potter soared out of her imagination onto the printed page?
+Can you believe it’s been twenty years since Harry Potter soared out of her imagination onto the printed page?

 The Wall Street Journal recently ran a post on “Harry Potter and the Art of Transmedia Storytelling.”

 In it, Nick Clayton quotes Starlight CEO Jeff Gomez on how Pottermore will usher in a new wave of “transmedia storytelling” (Starlight created movie tie-ins for Avatar and Pirates of the Caribbean):

 In today’s interconnected world, our attention flows from our computer screens to our mobile screens to our TV screens without our giving such activity a second thought.
 The problem has been that the stories we enjoy don’t do that; they don’t behave the way we’ve come to need them to behave. . . .
 Transmedia storytelling is a technique rising into prominence in Hollywood and on Madison Avenue that allows for the development of robust “story worlds” that play out across multiple media platforms.

 After reading the post, I see little difference between “transmedia story telling” and ever-expanding movie merchandise tie-ins.
 So will Pottermore represent the next wave of storytelling or the next wave of marketing?

 We’ll know by Monday, but in the meantime, here’s Ms. Rowling’s famous Harvard address on “The Fringe Benefits of Failure, and the Importance of Imagination.”
 You’ve come a long way, J.K.!